This blog post is all about the best music festivals around the world in 2026.

 With big past headliners like Radiohead, Arcade Fire, and Tame Impala, it’s a feast for the musically curious.

-The Best Music Festivals: When It Usually Happens
+The Best Music Festivals: When Primavera Usually Happens

 Late May or early June.
 Expect gorgeous Mediterranean weather, too.

-RELATED blog post to read: Two Days in Barcelona
+RELATED blog post to read: How to Spend Two Days in Barcelona

 June: Glastonbury (Somerset, England)